 LN: I have, but from what I’ve heard, everybody’s trip is completely different.
 And the “flood dose” given for addiction is different from that given for a psychospiritual journey, which is what I experienced.
 So I’m interested in hearing about whatever part of it is you’re willing to share about your trip.
 Not everyone trips on ibogaine apparently.
 But if you trip, that’s where a lot of reconciling happens.

 PK: For me, my initial journey with ibogaine was, I basically went to hell and got killed over and over and over.
 It was not a lot of fun, I did not enjoy that.
 And it was probably highly reflective of my headspace and the life that I was living at the time.
 That was not a pleasant experience.
 But having said that, I was already very familiar with psychedelics, and ibogaine isn’t a classic psychedelic.
 It has very low affinity at 5-HT2A, which is the receptor where the vast majority of classical hallucinogens attach themselves.
 It’s more of an oneirogen, a dream-inducing substance.
 It personally did not really rock my world that hard.
-Doing two to three milligrams of LSD will give you ego death, no matter what, I mean, whether you want it, you don’t want it—you stop doing the bullshit.
-Sixty to 100 microgram doses, you boost it up, and you will experience ego death.
+Doing two to three milligrams of LSD will give you ego death, no matter what, I mean, whether you want it, you don’t want it.
+You go past the bullshit sixty to 100 microgram doses, you boost it up, and you will experience ego death.

 LN: Yes, definitely.